This is a Harry Potter, BBC's Merlin crossover.

 "Pleased?
 You mock me, you vile sorceress!
 My beloved wife is dead.
 I will never know happiness again."

 "I banish you from Camelot!
 If you ever return you will be executed.
 You have until sunset to leave my Kingdom.
 If I ever see you again, I'll burn you at the stake.
-You and all of those with magic will pay for what you robbed from me.
-I swear that I will purge the evil of magic from this world."
+You and all of those with magic will pay for what you've robbed from me.
+I swear that I will purge the evil of magic from this world.
+The Old Religion will die by my hand."

 "You speak of things you do not understand!
 Magic is everywhere and you cannot shut it out!
 Your own blood will rise up against you if you try!"